Structural Validation Of Synthetic Power Distribution Networks Using The Multiscale Flat Norm: Notion of Stability for the Flat Norm Distance

 Here we make an important assumption about the values of parameters $\lambda > 0$ and $\e > 0$, formalized below, that allows us to circumvent the potential unboundedness of the perimeter component.
 We mention that the problem of identifying the ranges of values of parameters that fit the assumption is out of the scope of this paper, and will be the focus of future research.

-\begin{assumption}[Filled voids] For any original current $T_0$ embedded in $\real^2$, the scale parameter $\lambda = \lambda(T_0) > 0$ is small enough such that for any size of the perturbation $\e = \e(\lambda, T_0) > 0$ taken within some range $0 < \e < M_{\lambda}(T_0)$, \textbf{the optimal decomposition of the flat norm distance between $T_0$ and its consecutive perturbations always fills in all the voids that appear as a result of the perturbations}. \end{assumption} We note that this assumption does not introduce any additional challenges in implementing the flat norm distance, since we always can find a small enough $\lambda$ by scaling it by one-half until all gaps between the input geometries are filled.
+\begin{assumption}[Filled voids] For any original current $T_0$ embedded in $\real^2$, the scale parameter $\lambda = \lambda(T_0) > 0$ is small enough such that for any size of the perturbation $\e = \e(\lambda, T_0) > 0$ taken within some range $0 < \e < M_{\lambda}(T_0)$, \textbf{the optimal decomposition of the flat norm distance between $T_0$ and its consecutive perturbations always fills in all the voids that appear as a result of the perturbations}. \end{assumption} We refer to Figure \ref{fig:currents:example-currents-and-neighborhoods} for an illustration, in which the current $T_1$ in blue can be considered as a perturbed version of the original current $T_0$ in red.
+Assumption \ref{ref:main-assumption} specifies that the optimal flat norm decomposition shown in orange always fills in the entire space between these two currents.
+We note that this assumption does not introduce any additional challenges in implementing the flat norm distance, since we always can find a small enough $\lambda$ by scaling it by one-half until all gaps between the input geometries are filled.

 Given parameters $\lambda > 0$ and $\e > 0$ under Assumption \ref{ref:main-assumption}, the minimization objective of $\mathbb{F}_{\lambda}(\tld{T}_1 - T_0)$ in Eq.~\eqref{eq:flat-norm-1-currents} is achieved by a 2-current $S \equiv X$, where $X$ is a 2D-void in between $\tld{T}_1$ and $T_0$.
 Hence, $\bd S = \bd X = \tld{T}_1 - T_0$, i.e., $S \in \mc{C}_2[\bd X ] = \mc{C}_2[\tld{T}_1 - T_0]$.
 This implies that the length component in Eq.~\eqref{eq:pwl-fn-length-bound} renders to 0---its minimum value.
 Conversely, if we would leave the void unfilled, i.e., $S \equiv 0$, then the area component as well as its boundary become zero, $\mc{A}(S) = 0$ and $\abs{\bd S} = 0$, while the length component is equal to the void's perimeter: $\abs{\tld{T}_1 - T_0 - \bd S} = \abs{\tld{T}_1 - T_0} = \abs{\bd X}$.
 Hence, under Assumption \ref{ref:main-assumption}, the optimization objective of $\mathbb{F}_{\lambda}(\tld{T}_1 - T_0)$ reduces to the scaled area of $S$ for $S \in \mc{C}_2[\tld{T}_1 - T_0]$: